• Bergère (Enclosed Armchair), White House Collection

 This sword and scabbard was presented to Commodore Stephen Decatur by the Commonwealth of Virginia following his capture of the Macedonia on October 25, 1812.
 The blade was created in Philadelphia by William Rose and features an ivory and parcel-gilt hilt topped with a cast eagle, silver gilt plate, and brass stripes on the edges, and inlaid with gold foliage and silver lettering.
 An inscription on the blade reads, “In testimony of the splendid naval talents and valor displayed by Commodore Stephen Decatur commanding the United States Frigate UNITED STATES in the capture of the English Frigate MACEDONIA 25th, October 1812.”
 The scabbard is made of gilt silver with cast-applied nautical decorations.
 This presentation sword and scabbard are a part of the collection at Decatur House.
 In 2010, the White House Historical Association and National Trust entered into co-stewardship arrangement and Decatur House now serves as the David M. Rubenstein National Center for White House History.

-• Bellangé Fires Screen, White House Collection
+• Bellangé Fire Screen, White House Collection

 Pierre-Antoine Bellangé